Team Building Activities & Games for Work:

 Sometimes celebrating our differences is just as effective as coming together over shared values.
 Taskworld has an amazing idea for those of you who work in particularity diverse cultural settings:

 “With over 15 nationalities in one office, we are never short of stories.
 At Taskworld we really celebrate this diversity.
 At least once a week, every team member takes part in a cultural experience involving another member of the team.
-This has created a situation in the company where the French watch Bollywood movies, Germans understand cricket, Indians eat Hungarian food … and everyone loves Thailand.” -Shiv Sharma, Head of Content
+This has created a situation in the company where the French watch Bollywood movies, Germans understand cricket, Indians eat Hungarian food … and everyone loves Thailand.”

 Why we love it: This idea combines one-on-one dialogue (a great way to engender trust and empathy) with a celebration of diversity.